getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 });
 ```

-You can pass a lot of different options to tracing, but it comes with reasonable defaults out of the box.
+You can pass many different options to tracing, but it comes with reasonable defaults out of the box.
 [Spans]({%- link _documentation/performance/performance-glossary.md -%}#span) are instrumented for the following operations within a [transaction]({%- link _documentation/performance/performance-glossary.md -%}#transaction):

 - A [transaction]({%- link _documentation/performance/performance-glossary.md -%}#transaction) for every page load